ziadhorat/Avaj-launcher/README.md

 If the program has run successfully, you will receive the following output:

 ```
-We have run X simulations.
+The simulator has run X weather simulations.
-Results are logged to simulation.txt file.
 ```

 The results will then be accessible in [source/simulation.txt](https://github.com/ziadhorat/Avaj-launcher/blob/master/source/simulation.txt).